LinkedInLearning/azure-infrastructure-as-code-with-arm-terraform-and-bicep-3813030/README.md

 # Azure Infrastructure as Code with ARM, Terraform, and Bicep
 This is the repository for the LinkedIn Learning course `Azure Infrastructure as Code with ARM, Terraform, and Bicep`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+Looking to learn more about the power of infrastructure as code (IaC)?
+Join instructor Mike Benkovich as he provides an in-depth exploration of managing Microsoft Azure infrastructure using IaC tools.
+This course covers the core concepts and skills required to leverage tools such as Azure CLI, ARM, and Bicep, as well as third-party options like Terraform and Pulumi.
+Test out your newly acquired skills along the way with hands-on demonstrations and practical exercises in GitHub.
+This course is designed for anyone who already has a basic understanding of cloud concepts in Azure but is still new or relatively inexperienced with IaC in an Azure environment.
+By the end of this course, you’ll also have a better understanding of the impact of AI on IaC tooling with real-world examples drawn from ChatGPT and Copilot.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.